Peter Baumann (psychiatrist): Background

 Assisting suicide is legally allowed in Switzerland under certain circumstances.
 For the terminally ill, a doctor is allowed to prescribe a fatal dose of barbiturates.
 However, for those without a terminal illness, this is not allowed, although it is legal to assist these people if they are mentally competent.
 Baumann extended this assistance to the mentally ill, raising the question of whether they are mentally competent.
 He searched for freely available and “prescription-free” methods.

 The programme "Rundschau" on SF 1 showed Baumann aiding the suicide of a 60-year-old depressive and wheelchair user known as Heidi T. on 15 January 2003.
 Unsurprisingly, it generated heated debate.
 Baumann was charged with having assisted her "for selfish motives" in violation of Article 115 of the Swiss criminal code.
 Prior to this, the "selfish motives" clause had only been used in cases in which the defendant was seeking material benefits, and not simply a desire for publicity.
 He was also charged with negligent homicide in two other cases.
 In June 2007 he was found guilty on one of the two counts of negligent homicide, in which the court decided that the patient was incompetent and incapable of judgment.
 This court also found him guilty seeking material benefit in the case of the televised suicide, although he was later acquitted of this charge on appeal in September 2008.
 As at 2010, Baumann had been sentenced to four years in jail.
 He subsequently received a pardon from the Basler Grossrat in 2010.
-He died of cancer in April 2011.
+He died of cancer on 1 April 2011.